medhanshgupta/experiment-3/README.md

 Check Absence: Use an if statement to check if the count of "A" is greater than or equal to 1.(if attendance.count("a")>=1:)
 Display Results: Print the counts and a notification if the employee was absent at least once.

-conclusion: Hence tuples were implemented in python and operations were done on them.
+## Conclusion: Hence tuples were implemented in python and operations were done on them.